wave0915/Election_Analysis/README.md

    - Denver had 82.8% of the vote and 306,055 votes.
    - Arapahoe: 6.7% of the vote and 24,801 votes.

-         To get the number of total votes for each county use codes below.
+         # To get the number of total votes for each county.

          #  1.Create a county list and county votes dictionary.
             county_names = []